Chrissy Metz Is Ready To Be A ‘Plus-Size’ Bride On ‘This Is Us’

 In an interview with Screener TV, This Is Us star Chris Sullivan joked that he needs a “Koby” wedding in order to keep his job.

 “Toby’s got to get married to Kate so he can stay on the show, right?
-Hashtag season 3,” Sullivan said.
+Hashtag Season 3,” Sullivan said.

 “I think the key to a strong foundation is honesty, and vulnerability in a relationship, so they’re well on their way.
 They’ve gotten past all the fun, romantic stuff that’s like okay, but there’s no foundational equipment in that stuff.
 They’ve got to get down to the nitty-gritty.”